 The Umbrella Tree is probably the fastest growing and undemanding tree on this list.

 It loves humidity, so the bathroom would be the perfect spot for it.
 However, it can also adapt to a much drier room of the house without missing a beat.
+Additionally, allow the soil to dry out between watering and place it in a spot with bright, indirect sunlight.

-Check out our care guide for more info on how to take care of a Schefflera.
+Also, for more info on this topic, check out our care guide for more info on how to take care of a Schefflera.

 Light Requirements